tdisando/CGV_ternary/README.md

 2. **Schmid, R.** (1981).
 "Descriptive nomenclature and classification of pyroclastic deposits and fragments: Recommendations of the IUGS Subcommission on the Systematics of Igneous Rocks." *Journal of Volcanology and Geothermal Research*, 8(3-4). https://doi.org/10.1007/BF01822152

 3. **Pettijohn, F. J., Potter, P. E., & Siever, R.** (1975). *Sand and Sandstone* (2nd ed.).
 Springer-Verlag. https://doi.org/10.1007/978-1-4612-1066-5

 ---

-## 🤝 Contributing

-Contributions are welcome!
-To contribute:

-1. **Fork** this repository
-2. **Create a feature branch**: `git checkout -b feature/your-improvement`
-3. **Make your changes** (e.g., add classification fields, improve UI, optimize calculations)
-4. **Test thoroughly** in multiple browsers
-5. **Submit a pull request** with a clear description of changes

-**Contribution ideas:**
-- Additional classification schemes
-- Export to GeoJSON or other formats
-- Dark/light theme toggle
-- Multi-language support
-- Batch sample upload
-- API integration for sample data

----